-- Engage the public in a goals, objectives, and performance measures development process that is consistent with national guidance, including: - / Reconfirm/Update the 2040 LRTP goals and vision. - / Develop measures (evaluation criteria) and weights for the goals and objectives. - Coordinate with residents and businesses to define the desired functionality of major corridors in Marion County and identify the appropriate improvement strategies for those corridors. - Equitably engage the public in defining project needs and priorities, with specific emphasis on providing opportunities to engage the traditionally underserved populations. - Document the public outreach process in a technical memorandum providing a summary of the tools utilized, the input received, and measures of effectiveness of the outreach activities.
+Engage the public in a goals, objectives, and performance measures

+- development process that is consistent with national guidance, including: / Reconfirm/Update the 2040 LRTP goals and vision. / Develop measures (evaluation criteria) and weights for the goals and objectives. - Coordinate with residents and businesses to define the desired functionality of major corridors in Marion County and identify the appropriate improvement strategies for those corridors. - Equitably engage the public in defining project needs and priorities, with specific emphasis on providing opportunities to engage the traditionally underserved populations. - Document the public outreach process in a technical memorandum providing a summary of the tools utilized, the input received, and measures of effectiveness of the outreach activities.

-KEY odd or it is a state of the sta The sea of Cold of the state ISSUES ille of one of the order of the Julife Lease Opticle of Secretary of the Secretary of the
+KEY odd or it is a state of the sta The sea of Cold of the state ISSUES ille of one of the order of the